crh/fswatch/README.md

 ## fswatch

-When `fswatch some_dir echo hello world` is run, print "hello world" any time anything changes within `some_dir`.
+When you run `fswatch some_dir echo hello world`, the program will watch the directory `some_dir` for changes.
+Any time something changes, it will print "hello world".
 And when I say anything, I mean anything.
-Here are some examples, to clarify:
+Here are some examples of changes, to clarify:

 * Files being saved with new contents
 * Files being saved with the same contents